Stamp Duty Calculator: Stamp Duty Land Tax Rates

 What you should do next

-Regardless of where you’re up to in the mortgage process, your next move after calculating your stamp duty costs should be to speak to a mortgage broker.
+Regardless of where you’re at in the mortgage process, after calculating your stamp duty costs, you should speak to a mortgage broker.

-Call 0808 189 2301 or make an enquiry online and we’ll match you with a mortgage broker who can guide you through the next steps after you’ve worked out your stamp duty bill, and potentially help you save time and money along the way.
+Call 0330 818 7026 or make an enquiry online, and we’ll match you with a mortgage broker who can guide you through the next steps after you’ve worked out your stamp duty bill and potentially help you save time and money.

 FAQs